-Every 1st-year student enrolling at Kansas State University's College of Veterinary Medicine has the choice to opt in and receive a new convertible laptop computer during their orientation week.
-These computers are the student's window to their education throughout the 4-year curriculum, providing access to electronic versions of all curricular materials made available via the CVM Intranet (iWeb) and/or K-State Canvas, as well as serving as a communications and collaboration tool between their fellow students and their professors.
+The best experience with our learning environment requires students have their own personal laptop.
+These computers are the student's window to their education throughout the 4-year curriculum, providing access to K-State Canvas, as well as serving as a communications and collaboration tool between their fellow students and their professors.

 The following computing resources are available to CVM students.
-If you have any questions, please contact CaTS, 4 Trotter Hall, 785-532-4725.
-Visit the CaTS web site at https://www.vet.k-state.edu/cats.
+If you have any questions, please contact CaTS, 4 Trotter Hall, 785-260-8880.

 The CVM Library has computers and printers available for public use.
 There is a charge for printing in the library and throughout the CVM complex.
 Printing credit can be purchased from library staff.